BHADRESHVARIYA22/AXI-Protocol/About AXI.md

   - **AWVALID** Master
     - Write address valid.
 This signal indicates that the channel is signaling valid write address and control information.
   - **AWREADY** Slave
     - Write address ready.
 This signal indicates that the slave is ready to accept an address and associated control signals.
+    -
 ## Write data channel signals
+  - **WID** Master
+    - Write ID tag.
+This signal is the ID tag of the write data transfer.
+Supported only in AXI3.
+  - **WDATA** Master
+    - Write data.
+  - **WSTRB** Master
+    - Write strobes.
+This signal indicates which byte lanes hold valid data.
+There is one write strobe bit for each eight bits of the write data bus.
+  - **WLAST** Master
+    - Write last.
+This signal indicates the last transfer in a write burst.
+  - **WUSER** Master
+    - User signal.
+Optional User-defined signal in the write data channel.Supported only in AXI4.
+  - **WVALID** Master
+    - Write valid.
+This signal indicates that valid write data and strobes are available.
+  - **WREADY** Slave
+Write ready.
+This signal indicates that the slave can accept the write data.
 ## Write response channel signals
 ## Read address channel signals
 ## Read data channel signals